Today’s Sociology: Ideology and Partisan Advocacy

 The Classroom as a Space of Counter-Hegemony

 The sociology classroom serves as a safe space, “a space of counter-hegemony” and a site where “knowledge can be reclaimed as a tool for liberation rather than exclusion”.
 No one should feel uncomfortable.
-To illustrate, a white male professor nervous about teaching a class on race and ethnicity sought advice on Reddit as to how to approach the ‘challenges of positionality’ and be “mindful of the dynamics of power and privilege while ensuring the class remains a rigorous, critically engaged space”.
-The Reddit responders emphasized the need for a safe space and to avoid speaking from a white person’s point of view: “Don’t come across as too personally ashamed or apologetic when discussing these things”.
-This woke nonsense is not knowledge.
-It is more like therapy and doomed to fail as an educational venture.
+To illustrate, a white male professor, nervous about teaching a class on race and ethnicity sought advice on Reddit as to how to approach:

 Conservative Views are Largely Ignored in the Classroom

 In the classroom, conservative views are largely ignored.
-When they are given a hearing they are presented weakly or misrepresented to ensure their immediate dismissal.
+When given a hearing they are presented weakly or misrepresented to ensure their immediate dismissal.
 Students who challenge orthodox claims have been shouted down or shamed merely for expressing opinions that do not align with the dominant views.
 A pernicious groupthink (encompassing belief in their moral superiority and being on the right side of history, stereotyping of out-groups, etc.) closes off the possibility of rich debates on the interplay of social, economic and cultural forces.

 The Cult of Sociology: A Tribal Moral Community